-The multiple abilities program (MAP) is an integrated program leading to certification in four areas: collaborative special education (K–6), elementary education (K-6), early childhood (P-3), and early childhood special education (P-3).
-This program is open to 25 full-time students, who are selected to complete the MAP course sequence over four consecutive semesters and one summer term.
-Students may be considered for participation only if, by the end of the summer term prior to the MAP coursework, they have completed the College of Education’s general studies program, excluding CAT 200| and CAT 250|, but including MUE 107|.
+The Multiple Abilities Program (MAP) leads to a bachelor of science in education degree with a major in Multiple Abilities.
+It is an integrated program leading to certification in four areas: collaborative special education (K-6), elementary education (K-6), early childhood (P-3), and early childhood special education (P-3).
+This program is open to a cohort of 25 full-time students who are selected to complete the 78-semester-hour course sequence over four consecutive semesters and one summer term.

 Programs